 Basically, however, it is a choice driven by the love for this lifestyle which, normally relegated to weekends or summer vacations, sparks the desire to live aboard one’s own boat permanently throughout the year.
 But let’s look together at four ways of living on a boat.

-TAKING RESIDENCE ON A BOAT – In many countries around the world, including Italy, taking residence on a boat is not only allowed but also very simple.
+In many countries around the world, including Italy, establishing residency on a boat is not only permitted but also very simple.

 For those who make this choice, it will mean selling the furniture, completely useless on board, and getting rid of a whole series of costs associated with their conventional home that, in whole or in part, can offset the cost of regular mooring.
 Smart working, where applicable, offers other important moments of quality life that, especially in this period, are extremely precious.